julvad/transfer_learning_S1_slicks_arctic/README.md

 # Transfer learning between Sentinel-1 acquisition modes enhances the few-shot segmentation of natural oil slicks in the Arctic

-This repository contains the code, data, and documentation for the project **Transfer learning between Sentinel-1 acquisition modes enhances the few-shot segmentation of natural oil slicks in the Arctic**.
+This repository contains the code and data for the project **Transfer learning between Sentinel-1 acquisition modes enhances the few-shot segmentation of natural oil slicks in the Arctic**.

 The associated article has been submitted.